p4lang/bf-p4c/bf-asm/README.md

 ### **Runtests Script**

-The ./tests/runtests script will first run glass compiler (p4c-tofino) on input .p4 file and then run the assembler (tfas) on generated assembly (.tfa) file.
+The ./tests/runtests script will first run glass compiler (p4c-tofino) on input .p4 file and then run the assembler (bfas) on generated assembly (.tfa) file.
 Glass also generates output json which is then compared (by the script) to the json generated from assembler.